BayesianRL/NonparametricVI.jl/README.md

 model = bayesian_regression(X, y)
 ```

 To define the dynamics of Stein Variational Gradient Descent (SVGD), we need a positive-definite kernel.
-You can use all provided by [KernelFunctions.jl](https://github.com/JuliaGaussianProcesses/KernelFunctions.jl).
+You can use all kernels provided by [KernelFunctions.jl](https://github.com/JuliaGaussianProcesses/KernelFunctions.jl).
 We use a scaled squared exponential kernel. for more details on designing more complex kernels, check out [KernelFunctions.jl](https://github.com/JuliaGaussianProcesses/KernelFunctions.jl) documentation:
 ```julia
 using KernelFunctions
 kernel = SqExponentialKernel() ∘ ScaleTransform(0.3)